p0358/black_market_edition/README.md

 # Black Market Edition

-Black Market Edition is a multi-purpose mod for Titanfall game, featuring various quality-of-life changes and improvements.
+Black Market Edition is a multi-purpose community enhancement mod for Titanfall game, featuring various quality-of-life changes and improvements.

 ## Installation

-Just grab the latest version's installer from the [Releases](https://github.com/p0358/bme_solution/releases) page.
+Just grab the latest version's installer from the [Releases](https://github.com/p0358/bme_solution/releases) page and run it in order to install BME.

 Installers are built with Inno Setup using scripts from installer/ folder and they automatically detect game installation folder to which they can unpack the files.